boledovicpantheon/testing-academy/README.md

  - ingress with MetalLB(solution for local use of K8s),
  - bash script to automate the start-up process.

+We use Vagrant to manage VirtualBox virtual machines and Ansible to provision them.

 ## You will need: